KlickyMao/emqx-enterprise-docs-en/install.rst

 System Parameters
 -----------------

-Deployed under Linux, EMQ X sustains 100 concurrent connections.
+EMQ X is able to sustain 10 millions concurrent connections of a Linux deployment.
 To achieve this, the system Kernel, Networking, the Erlang VM and EMQ X itself must be tuned.

 System-Wide File Handles
 ------------------------